 For those pupils who persistently fail to follow the school rules and seriously disrupt their own learning and the learning of others, the following sanctions will apply.
-These sanctions will be recorded on the pupil's report on ScholarPack and on CPOMS as appropriate.
+These sanctions will be recorded on the pupil's report on CPOMS as appropriate.